Right of appearance

 - (1)

-the prosecutor’s case may be conducted by the prosecutor or by the prosecutor’s Australian legal practitioner or any other person permitted to appear for the prosecutor (whether under this or any other Act).
+The prosecutor’s case may be conducted by the prosecutor or by the prosecutor’s Australian legal practitioner or any other person permitted to appear for the prosecutor (whether under this or any other Act).

 - (2)

-the accused person’s case may be conducted by the accused person or by the accused person’s Australian legal practitioner or any other person permitted to appear for the accused person (whether under this or any other Act).
+The accused person’s case may be conducted by the accused person or by the accused person’s Australian legal practitioner or any other person permitted to appear for the accused person (whether under this or any other Act).

-The effect of the above sections is that a police prosecutor may conduct a case under s 37 without leave where he/she is representing a police officer or prosecutor who has issued a penalty notice, because, to use the words of s 37(1), the police prosecutor is a person permitted to appear for the prosecutor under this Act by virtue of s 36(2) or s 36A(1).
+A police prosecutor may conduct a case under s 37 without leave where they are representing a police officer or prosecutor who has issued a penalty notice, because the police prosecutor is a person permitted to appear for the prosecutor under this Act by virtue of s 36(2) or s 36A(1): s 37(1).

 [66-040] Residual discretion to grant leave

-The Local Court has an implied power to grant leave to persons not otherwise having a right of appearance, such as an unadmitted police prosecutor or in the case of a defendant, permitting a McKenzie friend to assist.
-It would be rare to refuse leave to a police prosecutor to appear for an informant: see generally Connor v Petelo [2005] NSWSC 1025.
+The Local Court has an implied power to grant leave to persons not otherwise having a right of appearance, such as an unadmitted police prosecutor or in the case of a defendant, permitting a “McKenzie friend” or amicus curiae (friend of the court) to assist.
+It would be rare to refuse leave to a police prosecutor to appear for an informant: Connor v Petelo [2005] NSWSC 1025 at [6]–[9]; see also McCarthy (Blacktown City Council) v Prasad [2007] NSWSC 997 at [14]–[16]; Damjanovic v Maley (2002) 55 NSWLR 149 at [79]–[81].